firepear/homefarm/docs/gnatwren.md

 You should then be able to visit `http://GWGATHER_IP:9098/` and see current stats about your farm.
 See the Gnatwren docs for more info.

+## Updating Gnatwren or its configuration

+If there is a new version of Gnatwren, rebuild the `gwgather` container as described above.

+Rerun `ansible-playbook gnatwren.yml` anytime to rebuild and re-deploy the agent software if there have been changes.

+Similarly, edit `./files/gwagent-config.json` and rerun the playbook to push configuration changes to your nodes.